cnk/easy_thumbnails_example/README.md

-## Round 4: Cleaning Up Thumbnails
+## Round 4: Cleaning up thumbnails

 Checkout the 'round-4' tag, run the migrations, and then start the server again.